 These resources include computer-assisted translation (CAT) tools such as machine translation (MT) systems, a translation glossary, translation management software, etc. They help make translators more productive and churn out more translations as fast as they can come in while also adhering to quality.

 On the other hand, multilingual copywriters are likely to not have the same specialized resources as a translator.
 Multilingual copywriters have to largely depend on the client’s source material as their basic blueprint.
-That being said, they mostly rely on their research and writing skills as their main resource.
+In saying that, they mostly rely on their research and writing skills as their main resource.
 Sure, they also use grammar checkers, word processing software, and etc. but nothing as specialized as an MT system or a translation glossary.

-Although it depends per translator, many translation projects only take a matter of hours to a few days at most to get done.
+Although it depends on the translator, many translation projects only take a matter of hours to a few days at most to complete.
 However, there are indeed plenty of other translation projects that take a couple of weeks to get done and actually require a team instead of just one translator.
 These are either due to the sheer volume of paperwork in the translation project, subject specialization, both, and/or client guidelines.

-That being said, some copywriting projects, in general, can get done in a matter of days to less than a week.
+That being said, some copywriting projects, in general, are completed in a matter of days to less than a week.
 But copywriting, good copywriting takes time.
 After all, making persuasive, meaningful, thought-provoking, and well-intentioned content from scratch requires plenty of research.

 Of course, this depends on the project whether you’re working on a web page, blog post, or an advertising campaign.
 But generally speaking, copywriting can’t be rushed or else quality diminishes drastically.
 This also doesn’t include editing and revision time.
 It’s not common for clients to extend projects by days and even weeks on end for the sake of refining it.